-Jo Swinson is the Leader of the Liberal Democrats and Liberal Democrat MP for East Dunbartonshire.
+Jo Swinson is the Leader of the Liberal Democrats and Liberal Democrat candidate for East Dunbartonshire.
 She was a Business Minister and Minister for Women and Equalities in the Coalition Government (2012-2015).

 A former marketing manager, in 2015 Jo founded her own consulting business advising organisations on workplace diversity.
 She has written a book, Equal Power.

 Record Of Delivery

 Jo has a strong record of delivering for people in East Dunbartonshire, and as a Minister.

 As an MP, Jo has worked to increase jobs locally including her Get East Dunbartonshire Working initiative, successfully supported the Milngavie community against Tesco’s inappropriate store expansion, championed the views of the local community against the Lower Kilmardinny Development, won her campaign to ensure the new HMP Low Moss was not named after the town of Bishopbriggs, and fought against Labour’s local Post Office closures.

 As a Minister, Jo introduced shared parental leave, extended flexible working rights, clamped down on unscrupulous payday lenders, increased penalties on employers failing to pay workers the minimum wage, improved corporate reporting, introduced new rights for consumers buying online, created the Groceries Code Adjudicator to improve supermarkets’ treatment of suppliers and won government support to bring in gender pay gap reporting.

 Outside of politics, Jo enjoys running; she completed the Loch Ness Marathon in 2007 and the London Marathon in April 2011.

 After entering Parliament, Jo was a Liberal Democrat spokesperson on foreign affairs, equality, Scotland and the arts.
 Jo was also a member of the Speaker’s Conference from 2009-2010 which looked at ways to increase the number of women and BME MPs.